JUNE 10, 2023

 Starting in Santa Clarita, riders traverse parts of Los Angeles, Ventura and Kern Counties, passing through Ojai, then up Pine Mountain to Lebec and back to the finish.

-This event is hosted with 3 (or more) leap-frog support vehicles instead of fixed aid stations, and a small entry fee of $65 to cover insurance, permits, and fuel/expenses for the support vehicles which will carry snacks, water and drop bags along the route.
+This event is hosted with 3 (or more) leap-frog support vehicles instead of fixed aid stations, and a reduced entry fee to cover insurance, permits, and fuel/expenses for the support vehicles which will carry snacks, water and drop bags along the route.
 Riders may bring several lunch-size bags with their special-needs foods, which will be delivered up the course to at least 4 locations.

 *This is the only Planet Ultra event where private SAG is not only allowed, but encouraged.
 SAG drivers must “register” with Planet Ultra in advance; so please contact us if you plan to bring a driver.